electron/notarize/README.md

     * ... or keychain with keychainProfile:
       * `keychain` String - The name of the keychain or path to the keychain you stored notarization credentials in.
       * `keychainProfile` String - The name of the profile you provided when storing notarization credentials.
+  * ... or Legacy
+    * `appBundleId` String - The app bundle identifier your Electron app is using.
+E.g. `com.github.electron`
+    * `ascProvider` String (optional) - Your [Team Short Name](#notes-on-your-team-short-name).
+    * There are two authentication methods available: user name with password:
+      * `appleId` String - The username of your apple developer account
+      * `appleIdPassword` String - The [app-specific password](https://support.apple.com/HT204397) (not your Apple ID password).
+    * ... or apiKey with apiIssuer:
+      * `appleApiKey` String - Required for JWT authentication.
+See Note on JWT authentication below.
+      * `appleApiIssuer` String - Issuer ID.
+Required if `appleApiKey` is specified.

 ## Safety when using `appleIdPassword`